 by Paul Wheaton

-April 10, 2025
+April 7, 2025

-Key Takeaways for Commercial Construction Estimators:
+Key Takeaways

-- Avoid costly errors by using takeoff software for precise, real-time material calculations directly from blueprints and ensure integrated supplier pricing for current market rates.
+- Avoid costly errors by using takeoff software for precise, real-time material calculations directly from blueprints and ensure integrated supplier pricing for current market rates

-- Streamline change order processes with cloud-based estimating software that allows for quick estimate adjustments and seamless integration with accounting, ensuring accurate financial tracking.
+- Streamline change order processes with cloud-based estimating software that allows for quick estimate adjustments and seamless integration with accounting, ensuring accurate financial tracking

 Mistake #1: Inaccurate Material Quantities